Are Delta Main Cabin Tickets Refundable?

 The New York Time article ‘Making Changes Instead of Refunds’

-• Modifications can only be done at least a day before the initially booked travel time.
+• Modifications can only be done with at least a day prior to the initially booked travel time.

 • One modification is allowed without additional charges in the form of a change fee.
 The following is charged at $75 to $150 per each subsequent instrument after that.